MrGhost-Aymen/GenBank-TBL-Validator/README.md

 - GC content, GC skew, AT skew
 - Codon usage table with RSCU charts
 - Per-CDS GC% chart
+- The GC-content ring on the circular genome map

 ### 3. Select organism / genetic code

 Choose the appropriate organism type from the dropdown.
 This controls:
-- Which NCBI genetic code table is used for codon validation
+- Which NCBI genetic code table is used for codon validation and translation
+- Which codon-to-amino-acid families RSCU is computed against
 - Which expected gene set is checked for completeness

 ### 4. (Optional) Load a reference GenBank file